 Signature and encryption technology shall be used to protect the current and archived audit logs.
+A CD-R or other media storage that cannot change the audit logs is used, and only authorized personnels can access.

-CHTCA's audit system enforces resource control and identity identification security mechanisms, only authorized auditor has backup and read access to logs and keeps a log file of access audit records to detect and prevent improper access.
+CHTCA's audit system enforces resource control and identity identification security mechanisms, only authorized auditor has backup and read access to logs, and the system keeps a log file of access audit records to detect and prevent improper access.